huiminwu/A-maze-ing/README.md

 The treasure and explorer are next to each other or the explorer has nowhere to go.
 ## Algorithm
 ```
+if "E" is in a wall, return false.

 if "E" and "0" are adjacent, return true.

-if not stepping stones next to "E", return false.
+if no stepping stones next to "E", return false.

 else, for each stepping stone next to "E":